MiguelTel/HW3/README.md

 With the needs of developers and engineers changing new languages like Go and Rust, which offer better concurrency and safety features have emerged to fill those needs.
 It can be quite costly to continuously update a language without running into conflicts and bugs.
 Having different languages allows for developers to fit their needs easier.

+## Questions asked ChatGPT
+**Is there a programming language preference in industry fields that computer scientists have created?
+How has the needs of developers or engineers been reflected by the creation of new programming languages?**

+**Will their ever be a unniversal programming language or protocol that will fill most of if not all the needs of everyone?**